 - 1. All swine exhibitors are eligible, including feeder and market swine. - 2.
-A separate junior, intermediate and senior contest will be held with the top two from each age division receiving Champion and Reserve Champion. - 3.
-The top two for the junior, intermediate and senior contests will go to the Round Robin Contest. - 4.
+Showmanship is voluntary for all eligible swine exhibitors.
+Exhibitors must enter showmanship classes prior to the start of the first showmanship class.
+The Superintendent will announce and have the signup sheet available prior to the start of the showmanship classes. - 3.
+A separate junior, intermediate and senior contest will be held with the top two from each age division receiving Champion and Reserve Champion. - 4.
+The top two for the junior, intermediate and senior contests will go to the Round Robin Contest. - 5.
 Contestants must use their own animals in all showmanship classes.